Symptoms Disguised as a Diagnosis

 MacIntyre can treat this tension as permanent rather than class-specific because he has already decided the crisis is philosophical rather than material.
 If the problem is bad moral philosophy, the solution is communities where moral philosophy can be practiced well, and the corruption of practices by institutions is a standing hazard to be managed.
 If the problem is how social reproduction is organized under class rule, then communities with good internal practices are at best shelters unless they are also engaged in transforming the material structures that constrain them.

-The deeper problem is that MacIntyre's tradition-bearing communities are, in the framework developed in the companion essay, structurally identical to the competing solidarities that outcompete class-based organizing.
+The deeper problem is that MacIntyre's tradition-bearing communities are structurally identical to the competing solidarities that outcompete class-based organizing.
 They offer multidimensional need-fulfillment — identity, participation, affection, understanding — but enforce compliance as a condition of provision, restrict membership, and reproduce internal hierarchies.
 MacIntyre cannot identify this as a problem because his framework has no concept of need-universality and no power analysis that could identify when communal authority becomes domination.

 The historical record makes the stakes concrete.
-MacIntyre's framework has not one but two blind spots regarding communal harm, corresponding to the two faces of parochial altruism.
+MacIntyre's framework has two blind spots regarding communal harm, corresponding to the two faces of parochial altruism.

-The first is violence toward those outside the community.
-Pogroms are the starkest case.
+The first concerns violence toward those outside the community.
 The village that organizes a pogrom is, in MacIntyre's terms, a functioning community with shared practices, narrative identity, and tradition.
 The pogrom is not a breakdown of communal life.
 It is communal life working as designed when the in-group/out-group boundary is drawn to exclude a vulnerable minority.
-MacIntyre has nothing to say about this because his framework evaluates communities by their internal goods, and the community perpetrating a pogrom may have rich internal goods for its members — mutual aid, shared worship, craft traditions, narrative coherence.
-The oxytocin research explains why this is predictable rather than anomalous: intensifying communal bonds simultaneously intensifies hostility toward those outside the community, through the same neurochemical pathways.
+MacIntyre's framework has nothing to say about this because it evaluates communities by their internal goods, and the community perpetrating a pogrom may have rich internal goods for its members — mutual aid, shared worship, craft traditions, narrative coherence.
+The oxytocin research explains why this outcome is predictable rather than anomalous: intensifying communal bonds simultaneously intensifies hostility toward those outside the community, through the same neurochemical pathways.

 The argument is not that MacIntyre endorses these outcomes.
 It is that his framework, by lacking a power analysis and a commitment to need-universality, cannot distinguish communal authority that serves integrated need-fulfillment from communal authority that serves the interests of those who control the community's resources and define its norms.
-The defense of arrangements that reproduce class dynamics is structural, not intentional — which makes it a stronger critique than the intentional version would be, because it identifies a systematic tendency rather than a moral failing.
+The defense of arrangements that reproduce class dynamics is structural, not intentional — which makes it a stronger critique than the intentional version would be.

 But this should not imply that communal life is inherently oppressive or that the only safe social form is liberal atomism.
-That would concede MacIntyre's framing, in which the only alternatives are tradition-embedded community and Enlightenment individualism.
 The third option — the one the companion essay develops — is forms of collective life that are materially integrated, collectively governed, and organized around participation in shared activity rather than around classification-based membership.
 The point is not that communities are bad.
 It is that communities that never ask whether everyone's needs count — including the needs of outsiders, dissenters, and those over whom the community claims authority — and that never ask who controls the community's resources and defines its norms, will predictably produce the harms described above.
 MacIntyre's framework provides no tools for asking either question.

 VI.
 Needs as gift — the qualitative dimension